ddanrob/LastServerKotlin/SECURITY.md

 - [ ] Keep Velocity and the plugin updated
 - [ ] Review and audit admin permissions regularly

-## Contact
+## Reporting

-For security concerns, please contact:
+For security concerns:
-- Email: security@ddanrob.dev
-- Response time: 24-48 hours
+- Use GitHub Security Advisories (private by default)
+- Open a confidential issue

+For general support:
-For general support, use the GitHub issue tracker.
+- Use the GitHub issue tracker
+- Check existing issues first